 Large series production using additive processes - with 3D screen printing possible

-Technical high-performance ceramics, which follow the trend towards miniaturization and structural lightweight construction, can be excellently produced with the 3D screen printing process.
-The 3D screen printing process enables filigree structures – e.g. thin-walled channels or narrow webs – with a contour sharpness that cannot be achieved by any other additive process.
+Technical high-performance ceramics, which follow the trend to miniaturization and lightweight construction, can be primarily produced with 3D screen printing method.
+The 3D screen printing method enables filigree structures – e.g. thin-walled channels or narrow webs – with a contour sharpness that cannot be achieved by any other additive manufacturing method.
 Further advantages of this process are:

-- The required screens – the tools of this process – are technically advanced and inexpensive.
+- The required screens – the tools of this process – are technically advanced and affordable.

-- The plant technology is mature and offers continuous processes that allow high throughput rates – large-scale production is already possible today in ceramic 3D screen printing.
+- The systems technology is well-developed and offers continuous processes allowing high throughput rates – large-scale production is already possible today in ceramic 3D screen printing.

 What is 3D screen printing?

-Screen printing – “two-dimensional” – is a thick-film process that has been established for decades and is used in a variety of ways, e.g. to print colored motifs or conductor paths on substrates.
-The basic technical know-how is highly developed and can be called up and used.
-The craft of screen construction is widespread In every region, inexpensive screens of the highest quality can be obtained.
+Screen printing – “two-dimensional” – is a thick-film process that has been established for decades and is used in a variety of ways, e.g. to print coloured motifs or conductor paths on substrates.
+The basic technical know-how is highly developed and ready for use.
+The craft of screen construction is widespread, in every region inexpensive screens on a high quality level are available.
 These screens are the tools that are also used in 3D screen printing.
 They bear the motif pattern, i.e. the areas in the filigree steel mesh of the screen that are not closed with a polymer layer and are therefore permeable to the image.

-For the additive production of ceramic bodies, the automated screen printing system has to be modified by installing a z-direction, which releases the third dimension for the construction of a solid body.
-With a system modified in this way, the solid is built up layer by layer in an iterative process by always printing one layer on top of the solidified previous layer.
+For the additive manufacturing of ceramic bodies by screen printing, the automated procedure has to be modified by installing a z-direction, which releases the third dimension for the construction of a solid body structure.
+Using a modified device, the 3D solid body is built up layer by layer in an iterative procedure by always printing one layer on top of the solidified previous layer.

-The material application – the printing process – is done with a rubber lip (squeegee) that passes over the screen and presses the building material through the motif patterns onto the building space.
+The material application – thus the printing step – is done with a rubber lip (squeegee) that passes over the screen by through-printing the motif onto the building platform.

-The core of the development work and key step for the success of this process is to bring the ceramic raw material into a form in which it can be passed through the screen, built up into a three-dimensional structure with sharp contours and finally sintered into a monolithic, low-porosity component by firing.
-For this purpose, so-called pastes must be developed individually for each application.
-Carrier solvent, ceramic particle filling, additive entries, are the adjusting screws of the paste composition – thixotropy, drying and debinding dynamics, sinter compaction are the parameters to be optimized.
+The main focus of the development work and key step for the success of the whole method is to find a matrix for the ceramic raw material suitable for passing homogeneously through the screen mashes and to show the motif sharply contoured.
+Nevertheless, the final 3D solid body not only needs to show sharp contours but also has to lead to a monolithic, low-porosity microstructure after firing.
+For this purpose, so-called screen printing pastes need to be developed individually for each application.
+Carrier solvent, amount of ceramic particle filling and additive supplements are the key adjustments in paste composition – thixotropy, drying and debinding dynamics, sinter compaction are the parameters to be optimized.

-How does 3D boil-off printing work in detail?
+How does 3D screen printing work in detail?

-The screen printing paste filled with ceramic particles and optimized with additives is placed on the screen.
+The screen printing paste – filled with ceramic particles and optimized with additives – is placed onto the screen.

-The system is operated periodically: the squeegee lowers onto the screen at the set frequency and pushes the paste in front of it over the imaged motif patterns, pushing the paste through the recesses.
-During the return movement, a return slide is activated, which brings the screen printing paste into its initial position.
+The device operates periodically: the squeegee lowers onto the screen in a programmable frequency and pushes the paste along over the motif patterns of the screen.
+A paste image results inside the uncovered mashes of the screen and the motive is deposit on the previously printed structure while touching it.
+During the return movement, a recovery slide is activated, which brings the residual screen printing paste back to its initial position.
 Then the process starts again.

-The squeegee pressure stretches the fine steel mesh of the screen (jump) and touches the previously printed structure in such a way that the polymer layer on the underside of the screen forms a flush connection with it.
-This favors that the resulting walls are smooth, steep and with a high aspect ratio.
+The squeegees flexural onset-stress stretches the filigree steel mesh of the screen (screen lift-off) while moving over it and the bottom side of the screen touches the previously printed structure in such a way that the screen polymer layer forms a flush connection with it.
+This ensures that the resulting walls are smooth, steep and with a high aspect ratio.

-The shear-thinning behavior of the paste promotes homogeneous application of the new layer on the previously printed component fragment.
-In order to build up the height, two more actions must be performed between the individual printing cycles:
+The shear-thinning behaviour of the paste promotes homogeneous application of the new layer on the previously printed solid body fragment.
+In order to build up height, two more actions must be performed between the printing cycles:

-- As the component grows, the building platform must be continuously lowered step by step from the screen jump plane – to the extent corresponding to one layer thickness.
+- As the component grows, the building platform must be continuously lowered step by step from the screen lift-off level – frequently in the extent corresponding to one layer thickness.

-- The freshly printed component fragment must be able to withstand the contact during the jump, i.e. it must have a certain stability (also to support the newly applied layer).
-To achieve this, the component fragment must be dried between cycles.
-A binder additive attracts during drying and ensures stable (not too brittle) bonding of the ceramic particles.
+- The freshly printed solid body fragment must be able to withstand the contact during the short-time recovery stress, i.e. it must have a certain stability (also to give a structural basis for deposition of the newly applied layer).
+To achieve this, the solid body fragment must be dried between cycles.
+A binder additive attracts during drying and ensures a stable (not too brittle) bonding of the ceramic particles.

-Layer by layer the component is built up successively.
-The layer thicknesses per cycle vary between 10 and 30 µm depending on the individual conditions, which corresponds to a construction progress of about 3 mm/h.
+Layer by layer the hole part is built up successively.
+The layer thicknesses per cycle varies between 10 and 30 µm depending on the individual conditions, which corresponds to a construction progress of about 3 mm/h.

 What is 3D screen printing particularly suitable for?

-3D screen printing is comparable to the classic extrusion process, in which mass is pressed through a mask and the structured semi-finished product is then guided and cut.
+3D screen printing is comparable to the classic extrusion process, in which mass is pressed through a mask and the structured semi-finished product is then cut out off.
 3D screen printing is therefore particularly suitable for comparable geometries for which the conventional extrusion process is too coarse.

 In general, the 3D screen printing process is limited to components that do not have a large number of geometry changes in the z-direction.
-Although screen changes can also support a change of geometry in the construction direction, constant changes of shape – such as with spherical bodies, where each layer would require a different screen – are self-explanatory unsuitable (in this case, the Vat photopolymerization process with a similar resolution is recommended)
+Although change of screen can also support a change of geometry, constant changes of shape – such as with spherical bodies, where each layer would require a different screen – are examples of unsuitable geometries (in this case, the Vat photopolymerization methode (VPP) showing a similar resolution is recommended).

-The component options for the 3D screen printing process can be summarized with three keywords: filigree, flat, many.
+The component options for the 3D screen printing methode can be summarized in three keywords: filigree, flat, many.